bettytan123/Sample-Size-Calculation/README.md

 # Using Generative Adversarial Network (GANs) in Sample Size Calculation
-This site is for record of the code for the practicum report.
+This site is for record for the reproducibility of code/table/figures for the practicum report.